iftucl/minio_iceberg_duckdb/README.md

 ## USE CASE

-Post-Trade Venue XYZ has set up an API where the trading members can submit trades against each other.
-These trades feeds to the trading venue real time and are then aggregated intra-day and end of the day in order to obtain the net exposure by trading participants.
+Post-Trade Venue XYZ has implemented an API that allows trading members to submit trades in real-time.
+These trades are immediately fed into the trading venue's system and are aggregated both intra-day and at the end of the day to calculate net exposures for each trading participant.

-As trading participants can buy and sell, take long and short positions their overall exposure to the trading venue XYZ can fluctuate intra-day leading to positions of different size and different directions.
+Trading participants can engage in both buying and selling activities, resulting in long and short positions.
+Consequently, their overall exposure to Trading Venue XYZ can fluctuate significantly throughout the day, leading to positions of varying sizes and directions.

+To effectively manage risk and operations, it's crucial to monitor these positions at both granular and aggregated levels.
+This monitoring enables the computation of key business, risk, and operational metrics.
+To address these requirements, the Tech and Quant team has designed a sophisticated infrastructure with the following components:

+- FastAPI API: Serves as the entry point for trade submissions to Post-Trade Venue XYZ.
+- MongoDB: Stores individual trade transactions at a granular level, providing a comprehensive backlog of all trades.
+MongoDB's time series collections are particularly well-suited for this purpose, offering efficient storage and querying of time-based data.
+- MinIO Data Lake: Hosts a flexible and scalable object storage solution, ideal for storing large volumes of trade data.
+- Apache Iceberg: Utilized for efficient data organization and aggregation within the MinIO data lake.
+It allows for daily aggregation of trades, leveraging its advanced partitioning and metadata management capabilities.

+Data Flow:
+- Trades are submitted via the FastAPI API.
+- Raw trade data is stored in MongoDB for long-term persistence.
+- Data is also sent to the MinIO data lake.
+- Apache Iceberg is used to aggregate trades on a daily basis within the data lake.
+- Aggregated results are stored back in MongoDB for quick access and analysis.

+It's important to note that while MongoDB serves as the long-term persistent storage for both raw and aggregated data, the MinIO data lake and Apache Iceberg handle non-persistent data primarily for efficient compression and aggregation purposes.
+This approach allows for fast and flexible data processing while maintaining a comprehensive historical record of all transactions.

 ## FULL STACK